-Cold press juicers are also called slow juicers because the gears rotate slowly, and you are able to process more ingredients per revolution through the press action of the juicing augers.
-Other advantages of cold press juicers include less foam, dryer pulp, more juice, and these machines tend to last longer than centrifugal juicers.
+Cold pressed juicers are also called slow juicers because the gears rotate slowly, and you are able to process more ingredients per revolution through the press action of the juicing augers (gears).
+Other advantages of cold press machines include less foam, dryer pulp, and more juice.

 RPM = revolutions per minute